2.4. Secret Management

 Buildbot steps might need secrets to execute their actions.
 Secrets are used to execute commands or to create authenticated network connections.
 Secrets may be a SSH key, a password, or a file content like a wgetrc file or a public SSH key.
 To preserve confidentiality, the secret values must not be printed or logged in the twisted or step logs.
 Secrets must not be stored in the Buildbot configuration (master.cfg), as the source code is usually shared in SCM like git.

 2.4.2.
 How to use Buildbot Secret Management

 Buildbot implements several providers for secrets retrieval:

-- File system based: secrets are written in a file.
-This is a simple solution for example when secrets are managed by config management system like Ansible Vault.
+File system based: secrets are written in a file.
+This is a simple solution for example when secrets are managed by a config management system like Ansible Vault.

-- Third party backend based: secrets are stored by a specialized software.
-These solution are usually more secured.
+Third party backend based: secrets are stored by a specialized software.
+These solutions are usually more secure.

 Secrets providers are configured if needed in the master configuration.
 Multiple providers can be configured at once.
 The secret manager is a Buildbot service.
 The secret manager returns the specific provider results related to the providers registered in the configuration.

 Secret can be used in Buildbot via the

 Interpolate can be used if you need to mix secrets and other interpolation in the same argument.

 Secret can be used if your secret is directly used as a component argument.